streamsets/tutorials/tutorial-hivedrift/readme.md

 In real-life we might use a longer query interval than the default 10 seconds, balancing resource utilization with data freshness, but we want to be able to see the data flowing in this tutorial!
 Be careful not to miss the **Create JDBC Namespace Headers** property on the **Advanced** tab - the Hive Metadata processor will not be able to work with the Decimal type without it!

-> You may be wondering if other origins will work with the Hive Drift Solution.
+> You may be wondering if other origins will work with the Drift Synchronization.
 The answer is yes, but some origins work better than others.
 The solution uses field type information in the incoming records to create corresponding schema in Hive.
 Database records read from JDBC contain this information, as do records read from files or message queues in the Avro or SDC data formats, but delimited data formats do not.
 Ingesting a delimited data file, the solution would still create a Hive table, but, by default, all columns would have STRING type.

 Configure the pipeline's **Error Records** property according to your preference.
 Since this is a tutorial, you could discard error records, but in a production system you would write them to a file or queue for later analysis.